 Recommendation 17: NICCY recommends that we progress as a matter of priority the implementation of a Barnahus model in Northern Ireland.

-Recommendation Recommendation 18: NICCY recommends that the Corporate Parent effectively discharges their role as the advocate for the child with all other relevant authorities in understanding how the different systems work particularly education.
+Recommendation 18: NICCY recommends that the Corporate Parent effectively discharges their role as the advocate for the child with all other relevant authorities in understanding how the different systems work particularly education.

 Recommendation 19: NICCY recommends that effective measures are put in place to ensure the voice of the child in, and leaving care, being heard and prioritised in accordance with Article 12 of the UNCRC.